NavneelSinghal/HCLHackIITK/Round1/README.md

 1. Duration.

-2. Severity mentioned in the signature
+2. Severity mentioned in the signature.

-2. Frequency of the following types of requests: udp, http, irc, tcp, smtp, dns, icmp
+2. Frequency of the following types of requests: udp, http, irc, tcp, smtp, dns, icmp.

-3. The number of domains and hosts contacted
+3. The number of domains and hosts contacted.

-4. Frequency of the following types of API categories: noti, certi, crypto, exception, file, iexplore, misc, netapi, network, ole, process, registry, resource, services, syn, system, ui, other
+4. Frequency of the following types of API categories: noti, certi, crypto, exception, file, iexplore, misc, netapi, network, ole, process, registry, resource, services, syn, system, ui, other.

-5. Frequencies of any kinds of API calls
+5. Frequencies of any kinds of API calls.

 To extract these features, we used a simple parser for json files.

-## Result Analysis
+## Result Analysis (TODO: complete this and rename this to something more suitable like observations, don't mess around with combining this section with another one - this one is for only observations and why we made those choices, the previous thing was for enlisting our choices for both easy access and understanding)

+TODO: complete compilation by copy pasting the result analysis for all three types.

 1. filtered uot artefacts - then filtered out manually